Shintaro Kawabata

-Shintaro Kawabata (川端 伸太朗, Kawabata Shintarō) is a Japanese racing driver currently racing for Hitotsuyama Racing in Super Taikyu.
-He is the 2013 JAF Formula 4 West champion.
+Shintaro Kawabata (川端 伸太朗, Kawabata Shintarō) is a Japanese racing driver who last competed for Hitotsuyama Racing in SRO Japan Cup.
+He is the 2013 JAF Formula 4 West, as well as the 2025 and 2026 SRO Japan Cup champion.

 Kawabata is mentored by Juichi and Shigekazu Wakisaka and was also Keiji Matsumoto's last protégé.

 Early career

 Junior formulae

 Following a karting career where he won the 2007 JAF Junior Kart Championship, Kawabata stepped up to single-seaters in 2011, earning a scholarship from the Formula Toyota Racing School to compete in Formula Challenge Japan.
 Kawabata spent two years in the championship, where he only scored two podiums, both of which coming at the last round of the 2012 season at Suzuka.

 In parallel to his Carrera Cup Japan commitments, Kawabata also raced in the JAF Formula 4 West Championship for Succeed Sports, which he would win ahead of Tairoku Yamaguchi.

 Having spent 2014 on the sidelines, Kawabata returned to single-seaters in 2015, returning to Succeed Sports to race in the inaugural season of the F4 Japanese Championship.
 Having been spun out of podium contention at Okayama, Kawabata scored his first top-five finish in the series at the following round in Fuji.
 After not scoring points in the following four rounds, Kawabata scored two top-five finishes in the last round of the season at Motegi and ended the season 13th in points.

 Returning to the F4 Japanese Championship for the 2016 season and staying with Succeed Sports, Kawabata won both races of the opening round at Okayama to kick off the season.
 Despite the two wins, Kawabata's best result over the rest of the season was sixth, scored at both Sugo and Fuji, ending his sophomore season 9th in the standings.